Aliases for HIST1H2AD Gene

 External Ids for HIST1H2AD Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 This structure consists of approximately 146 bp of DNA wrapped around a nucleosome, an octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is intronless and encodes a member of the histone H2A family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
 Transcripts from this gene lack polyA tails; instead, they contain a palindromic termination element.
-This gene is found in the large histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Jul 2008]
+This gene is found in the large histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2AD Gene

-HIST1H2AD (Histone Cluster 1, H2ad) is a Protein Coding gene.
-Diseases associated with HIST1H2AD include riddle syndrome and hiv-1.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein heterodimerization activity.
+HIST1H2AD (Histone Cluster 1 H2A Family Member D) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for HIST1H2AD Gene